Spotchi/site/src/content/blog/2025-03-14-Agent-project.md

 ---
 # Overview

-I am terrible at organizing my notes and folders in a consistent way.
-I know I am not alone there, and I see the potential to apply this technology more widely and in the enterprise, but for now I want to focus on getting something useful from the technology with the limited data and a personal use case.
-Let's assume we have guidelines on how to organize a file folder.
+We are getting a lot of AI applications that let us talk to documents.
+They are useful for summarizing, or even creating new content with the help of our assistant.

+One problem I am facing is: I am terrible at organizing my notes and folders in a consistent way.
+Using various code AI editors I have also noticed that without proper guidance of organization these tools regularly push a structure that might not suit your needs.

+So this project is about building an AI agent that will reorganize a folder, all the while refining human- (and machine-)readable guidelines for this.
+Let's dive in!

 ## Topics covered
 - The basics : prompt engineering